kiibo382/bigquery-functions/development.md

 ## Step4

-Update the version number in the bigquery-functions/Cargo.toml file.
+Update the version number and the version of bigquery-functions-types-macros in the bigquery-functions/Cargo.toml file.
 Next, publish the bigquery-functions crate.

 ```